 Horizon places great value on intellectual property, both in terms of generating novel patents internally as well as in-licensing important technology that enable our business.

+Via the acquisition of Haplogen Genomics GmbH in 2014 Horizon has an exclusive world-wide position in the creation of human haploid cell lines using gene editing methods and their deployment with CRISPR/Cas9 in a high-throughput cell line manufacturing and screening process.
 With regard to cell line products, the company has entered into a number of licenses with many academic institutions for access to unique cell lines made by researchers at these institutions.
 Among those institutions are The Whitehead Institute, Johns Hopkins University, the University of Minnesota, Case Western Reserve University, the University of Pittsburgh, the University of Maryland, Yokohama University, and the Ludwig Institute.
 Horizon also has an agreement with ATCC for use and distribution of several ATCC lines and their derivatives.

 Finally, we also have technology licenses from Stanford University, Evrogen, and Promega for technologies that provide enhancements to our portfolio of gene editing products and services.